JulienHoeglund/SynthEden/README.md

 # SynthEden
-A multiplayer game mixing Starcraft and FPS mechanics made with the Unity game engine
+A multiplayer game mixing Starcraft and FPS mechanics made with the Unity game engine and the the Photon networking engine.